 If you end up a bit "bow down" with no one onboard, you will more than likely be trimmed correctly with the addition of all your fishing buddies in the aft cockpit....actually fishing!

 CONCLUSIONS FOR A 25 BERTRAM IN-LINE ARE:

 1) Keep the engine aft of the CB, use the CB as the locator for the engines nose and work backward from there.
 2) Use a heavy engine, 1,400 to 2,200 lbs.
 3) Incorporate a small prop pocket into the hull.
 4) Place all other heavy items aft of the engine.
 5) Add "a little" weight to the transom if needed to achieve proper trim, additional transom coring, glass, etc. Note: "If" the boat needs additional transom weight, do so in such a manner that will increase the hull's strength, or function.
 By function I am referring to oversized batteries, etc. Not many boats that venture offshore can have too much electricity on board.
 Don't just stick concrete in the stern!
 Based on owners postings there are many IO version Bertram 25's out there that have added weight into the bow areas, this leads me to believe that the boats tend to run bow light with the stern mounted engines.
+When I tore my boat apart I found several bags of concret in the forward bow, I would guess the boat ran bow proud and the PO was tryiing to get some weight forward of the COB.
 Only time will tell but I believe this weight distribution will provide an excellent riding boat and that additional weight in the stern will not be required.

 ENGINE SELECTION (Gas or Diesel)...